ME-ICA/rica/README.md

 > Pro tip: when you open rica.html for the first time, BOOKMARK IT 😉

+## Using Rica

+Even if Rica is designed to be simple to use, you might want to see how you can use the app by watching this [tutorial video](https://www.loom.com/share/ad37cf6f3c2d41e48721f62168a8284e).

 ## Getting involved

 Want to learn more about our plans for developing `Rica`?
 Have a question, comment, or suggestion?
 Open or comment on one of our issues!